 How often do you need to replace a Roof?

-The roof material is one such aspect, and you can expect to replace asphalt shingles more often.
+One such aspect is the roof material, and asphalt shingles will need to be replaced more often.
 Weather conditions in your area will also affect a roof’s longevity.

 Proper installation will give you time before thinking about replacement.